thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/index.md

 This feature is particularly useful when transferring calculated field configurations between entities or profiles, ensuring consistency and reducing manual setup efforts.

 Steps to import:
-- Navigate to the "Calculated fields" tab of the target entity or profile.
-- Click the "plus" icon button, and select "**Import calculated field**" from the dropdown menu;
-- Upload the JSON file containing the calculated field configuration and click "Import";
-- Verify the imported configuration: when importing, the edit window will open to allow modifications.
-  > **Note**: ensure the imported field is correctly applied and update any necessary parameters.
-  > * if you import calculated field on any entity, no error occurs, since the original entity where it was created is not preserved during export.
-  > * if the referenced entity is the current entity, no error occurs.
-  > * if a referenced entity does not exist in your tenant, it will be highlighted as an error in the argument where it is used.
-  > * if the referenced entity is the current tenant and you import it into another tenant, it will automatically adjust to the new tenant without errors.

-- Click "Add" to complete the import.

 {% assign importCalculatedFieldCE = '
     ===
         image: /images/user-guide/calculated-fields/import-calculated-field-1-ce.png,
-        title: Navigate to the **Calculated fields** tab of the target entity or profile.
+        title: Navigate to the **Calculated fields** page.
 Click the "**+**" icon button, and select **Import calculated field** from the dropdown menu.
     ===
         image: /images/user-guide/calculated-fields/import-calculated-field-2-ce.png,
         title: In the opened window, upload the JSON file with the calculated field configuration and click **Import**.
     ===
         image: /images/user-guide/calculated-fields/import-calculated-field-3-ce.png,
-        title: When importing, the edit window will open to allow modifications.
+        title: The edit window will open, allowing you to **specify the entity or profile** to which the calculated field will be applied.
     ===
         image: /images/user-guide/calculated-fields/import-calculated-field-4-ce.png,
+        title: If there are any problems with arguments, they will be highlighted.
+    ===
+        image: /images/user-guide/calculated-fields/import-calculated-field-5-ce.png,
         title: Ensure the imported field is correctly applied and update any necessary parameters.
     ===
-        image: /images/user-guide/calculated-fields/import-calculated-field-5-ce.png,
+        image: /images/user-guide/calculated-fields/import-calculated-field-6-ce.png,
         title: Click **Add** to complete the import.
     ===
-        image: /images/user-guide/calculated-fields/import-calculated-field-6-ce.png,
+        image: /images/user-guide/calculated-fields/import-calculated-field-7-ce.png,
         title: You have imported the calculated field configuration.
 '
 %}

 {% assign importCalculatedFieldPE = '
     ===
-        image: /images/user-guide/calculated-fields/import-calculated-field-1-pe.png
+        image: /images/user-guide/calculated-fields/import-calculated-field-1-pe.png,
-        title: Navigate to the **Calculated fields** tab of the target entity or profile.
+        title: Navigate to the **Calculated fields** page.
 Click the "**+**" icon button, and select **Import calculated field** from the dropdown menu.
     ===
-        image: /images/user-guide/calculated-fields/import-calculated-field-2-pe.png
+        image: /images/user-guide/calculated-fields/import-calculated-field-2-pe.png,
         title: In the opened window, upload the JSON file with the calculated field configuration and click **Import**.
     ===
-        image: /images/user-guide/calculated-fields/import-calculated-field-3-pe.png
+        image: /images/user-guide/calculated-fields/import-calculated-field-3-pe.png,
-        title: When importing, the edit window will open to allow modifications.
+        title: The edit window will open, allowing you to **specify the entity or profile** to which the calculated field will be applied.
     ===
+        image: /images/user-guide/calculated-fields/import-calculated-field-4-pe.png,
+        title: If there are any problems with arguments, they will be highlighted.
+    ===
-        image: /images/user-guide/calculated-fields/import-calculated-field-4-pe.png
+        image: /images/user-guide/calculated-fields/import-calculated-field-5-pe.png,
         title: Ensure the imported field is correctly applied and update any necessary parameters.
     ===
-        image: /images/user-guide/calculated-fields/import-calculated-field-5-pe.png
+        image: /images/user-guide/calculated-fields/import-calculated-field-6-pe.png,
         title: Click **Add** to complete the import.
     ===
-        image: /images/user-guide/calculated-fields/import-calculated-field-6-pe.png
+        image: /images/user-guide/calculated-fields/import-calculated-field-7-pe.png,
         title: You have imported the calculated field configuration.
 '
 %}

 {% if docsPrefix == null %}
-{% include images-gallery.liquid imageCollection=importCalculatedFieldCE %}
+{% include images-gallery.liquid showListImageTitles="true" imageCollection=importCalculatedFieldCE %}
 {% endif %}
 {% if docsPrefix == "pe/" or docsPrefix == "paas/" or docsPrefix == "paas/eu/" %}
 {% include images-gallery.liquid imageCollection=importCalculatedFieldPE %}
 {% endif %}

+> **Note**: ensure the imported field is correctly applied and update any necessary parameters:
+  - if the referenced entity is the current entity, no error occurs.
+  - if a referenced entity does not exist in your tenant, it will be highlighted as an error in the argument where it is used.
+  - if the referenced entity is the current tenant and you import it into another tenant, it will automatically adjust to the new tenant without errors.

 <hr>